Ella Roberts

 Ella Roberts is an Australian rules footballer playing for the West Coast Eagles in the AFL Women's (AFLW).
-Roberts was recruited by the Eagles with the 14th pick in the 2022 AFL Women's draft.
+She was nominated for the AFL Women's Rising Star award in round 6 of season 7 and won the Derby Medal the following season, the first and only West Coast player to do so.
+Roberts was selected in the 2024 AFL Women's All-Australian team and won the West Coast Club Champion award in 2024.

-Early career
+Early life

 Roberts played in a premiership with WAFL Women's (WAFLW) club Peel Thunder, kicking two goals in the grand final, and was named the most valuable player at the 2021 AFL Women's Under-19 Championships.